 II.
 Introduction

 The Southern Pine Beetle (SPB), or Dendroctonus frontalis, is an opportunistic species that attacks stressed trees weakened by drought, storm damage, or fire.
 The SPB is considered the most destructive pest throughout pine forests in the southern United States (Bridges 1987).
 A SPB outbreak typically has a six to twelve year interval and is estimated to destroy about 60,000 pine trees per year in Alabama, causing about $800,000 in damages annually.
-Bankhead National Forest in itself has lost over $20 million between 1981 and 2001 (Stanturf et al. 2012).
-These fluctuations in SPB outbreaks are believed to be caused by variations in climate, both directly and indirectly.
+Bankhead National Forest, itself, has lost over $20 million in ecological goods between 1981 and 2001 (Stanturf et al. 2012).
+Fluctuations in SPB outbreaks are believed to be caused by variations in climate, both directly and indirectly.
 For example, severe drought conditions reduce the pressure of oleoresin exudation, as well as lower the amount and duration of resin flow, in pine trees enhancing the susceptibility of a SPB outbreak (Turchin et al. 1991).
 Efforts are being made by the United States Forest Service (USFS) to mitigate outbreaks in Alabama and Bankhead National Forest by identifying areas susceptible to SPB infestations.

 Project Objectives

 The objectives of this project were to create a Historical Pine Beetle Coverage Map, a Pine Beetle Prediction Map, and a Near Real-Time Pine Beetle Susceptibility Model.
-The Historical Pine Beetle Coverage Map locates previous SPB infestations throughout Alabama and within the Bankhead National Forest to determine what environmental thresholds SPB prefers.
-The Pine Beetle Prediction Map was created using the information gathered from the Historical Pine Beetle Coverage Map using the Princeton University Maximum Entropy Distribution Model (MaxEnt).
+The Historical Pine Beetle Coverage Map locates previous SPB infestations throughout Alabama, focusing within the Bankhead National Forest, to determine what environmental thresholds SPB thrives at.
+The Pine Beetle Prediction Map was created using the information gathered from the Historical Pine Beetle Coverage Map using the Maximum Entropy Distribution Model (MaxEnt) developed at Princeton University.
 The Near Real-Time Pine Beetle Susceptibility Model determines which areas are susceptible to a SPB outbreak in near real-time by automatically downloading and analyzing the most recent satellite imagery.
-Project partners will use these methodologies and end products to help with mitigation efforts.
-This project addressed the ecological forecasting section of NASA’s Applied Science application areas.
+Project partners will use these methodologies and end products to help with SPB mitigation efforts.
+This project addressed the ecological forecasting section of NASA Applied Science’s application areas.

 Study Area